-I find it funny and nostalgic that at some point in my life, I laughed at the idea of reading for pleasure.
+I find it funny and nostalgic that I laughed at the idea of reading books for pleasure at some point in my life.
 Even reading for knowledge was unattractive aside from exam weeks.

-I can still remember when I was in high school; I was addicted to computer games, particularly Ragnarok – the predecessor to the online role-playing games today.
+In high school, I was addicted to computer games, particularly Ragnarok — the predecessor to online role-playing games.

-I read that book cover-to-cover maybe more times than any of my books in high school.
+The only book I would spend time with was the Ragnarok Guide Book I borrowed from my classmate during that time.
+I read that book cover-to-cover more times than any of my books in high school.

-In college, I somewhat began to read Bob Ong’s books, but it did not last long.
-Soon, the distance between myself and reading grew further.
+I somewhat began to read Bob Ong’s books in college, but they did not last long, mainly because I was too focused on playing DOTA and other computer games.
+Soon, the distance between myself and literature grew further.

-“I find no reason to read, other than textbooks during exams; and it will not be needed when I become an engineer, anyway”, the defeatist in me told myself.
+“I find no reason to read other than textbooks during exams, and it will not be needed when I become an engineer, anyway,” the defeatist in me said.

-So after I finished all the nothing I wanted to do, I remembered a book which my sister enthusiastically has been recommending to me since college.
+So after I finished all the nothing I wanted to do, I remembered a book that my sister enthusiastically had been recommending to me since college.